 Students with disabilities that require accommodations are welcomed and strongly encouraged to participate in Global Education programs.
 Advanced planning is essential because of the additional time often required to determine the type and availability of accommodations in foreign countries.
 The Global Education Office (GEO), in collaboration with Student Accessibility and Inclusive Learning Services (SAILS), will make every effort to provide reasonable accommodations for ASU students participating in Global Education programs.

 Consider the following recommendations as you prepare to participate in any GEO program:

 - Plan and communicate early with advisors at SAILS and GEO, even if you are just thinking about participating and don’t have a specific program or destination in mind.
 The earlier you can start this process, the better.
 We recommend that you being planning at least one year in advance of your Global Education program.

 - Research various Global Education program options.
 Consider the connections to your educational and personal goals as well as the requirements for acceptance to a Global Education program.

 Depending on the program, there may be a great deal of walking or the regular use of public transportation.
-The Global Education Office cannot guarantee access to public transportation, buildings, or public sites on any Global Education Office program.
+GEO cannot guarantee access to public transportation, buildings, or public sites on any Global Education program.

 - ASU Student Accessibility and Inclusive Learning Services